Prevention and management of neonatal herpes simplex virus infections

 Note: Some experts recommend performing CSF cell count, chemistries and PCR when mucous membrane swabs are taken (ie, a complete work-up).

-- Recurrent HSV at delivery–Infant delivered by Cesarean section
+- Recurrent HSV at delivery–Infant delivered by Caesarean section

 Use the same approach as for first-episode infections before membrane rupture.